MohnitAkula/Code-Refactor-Gemin/README.md

 ---
 ## Instructions
-- Setup Google api key as an environment variable as GOOGLE_API_KEY=your_api_key
+- Set-up Google api key as an environment variable as GOOGLE_API_KEY=your_api_key
-- Run reuirments.txt with pip install -r requirements.txt
+- Run requirements.txt with pip install -r requirements.txt
-- Make a Semgrep account and then run semgrep login after running reuirements.txt
+- Make a Semgrep account and then run semgrep login after running requirements.txt

 ## 📁 Project Structure